datagrok-ai/public/help/access/databases.md

 :::note

-The connection originates from the Datagrok server, so make sure your database is accessible from there.
+Ensure your database is accessible from the Datagrok server, as the connection originates from there.

 :::